AHMADSHBAT/BCs/README.md

 This project includes a framework called `DEV` and several demo files that demonstrate its usage.
 The framework provides functionalities for inter-process communication and string manipulation.

 ## Building:
-After cloning the repo, in the root dir, run:
+After cloning the repo, in the root dir, run the following command on a Linux machine:

 ```
 make